 - Please visit the individual local trust area pages to find Official Community Plans, land use bylaws and related projects.

-As the land conservation arm of the Islands Trust, the Islands Trust Fund also works at the regional level, helping island communities to protect special places throughout the Islands Trust Area.
+As the land conservation arm of the Islands Trust, the Islands Trust Conservancy also works at the regional level, helping island communities to protect special places throughout the Islands Trust Area.
 It accepts donations, grants and bequests of money, land and covenants in order to preserve and protect significant natural and cultural features in the Trust Area.

 The islands of the Islands Trust Area are grouped into twelve 'local trust areas' (LTAs) and one 'island municipality'.
 Every four years, each island group elects two trustees to represent electors, when local elections are held throughout British Columbia.
 These twenty-six trustees sit on the Islands Trust Council, which in turn elects four of its members to sit on an Executive Committee.